leviqsupernova/vladyslav-levytskyi-qa-manual-portfolio/README.md

 My English command is representative of my real writing skills (C1+).
 This can be verified in a controlled environment without external sources.

 P.S.
-I conjured an experimental mobile browser testing website you can find [here](https://github.com/leviqsupernova/microtest) or visit [directly](https://leviqsupernova.github.io/microtest/).
+I conjured an experimental mobile browser testing web app you can find [here](https://github.com/leviqsupernova/microtest) or visit [directly](https://leviqsupernova.github.io/microtest/).

 ![QA Meme](https://i.redd.it/0ixr5eqro05f1.jpeg)